Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Abstract

 \section{Abstract}

 We study the category $\mathcal{F}_n$ of finite-dimensional integrable representations of the periplectic Lie superalgebra $\mathfrak{p}(n)$.
-We define an action of the Temperley--Lieb algebra with infinitely many generators and defining parameter $0$ on the category $\mathcal{F}_n$ by translation functors.
+We define an action of the Temperley--Lieb algebra with infinitely many generators and defining parameter $0$ on the category $\mathcal{F}_n$ by certain translation functors.
 We also introduce combinatorial tools, called weight diagrams and arrow diagrams for $\mathfrak{p}(n)$ resembling those for $\mathfrak{gl}(m|n)$.
-Using the Temperley--Lieb algebra action and the combinatorics of weight and arrow diagrams, we then calculate the multiplicities of standard and costandard modules in indecomposable projective modules and classify the blocks of $\mathcal{F}_n$.
-We also prove that indecomposable projective modules in this category are multiplicity-free.
+We discover two natural highest weight structures.
+Using the Temperley--Lieb algebra action and the combinatorics of weight and arrow diagrams, we then calculate the multiplicities of irreducibles in standard and costandard modules and classify the blocks of $\mathcal{F}_n$.
+We also prove the surprising fact that indecomposable projective modules in this category are multiplicity-free.

 \keywords{Kazhdan-Lusztig polynomials, Temperley-Lieb algebra, periplectic Lie superalgebra, translation functors}